ChuqiWangKiki/Homepage/README.md

-# AI & Education Researcher
+# AI & Education Researcher @Boston College
 Chuqi (Kiki) Wang is a doctoral student at the Lynch School of Education and Human Development.
 Her research explores the integration of AI in education, human-AI interaction, learning science and language learning.
 Her work centers on designing innovative strategies to support language learners across diverse contexts.

 ### Education